-LSU coach accused of ignoring sexual harassment complaint
+LSU coach accused of ignoring sexual harassment allegation

 Her testimony came at the second hearing called by female state lawmakers who are following up on an independent report that determined LSU for years mishandled its response to student allegations of rape, domestic violence and assault, in some instances ignoring the claims entirely.

-LSU hired law firm Husch Blackwell to review its handling of complaints under federal Title IX laws after reporting by USA Today scrutinized the school’s handling of sexual assault cases involving Guice and another former football player.
+LSU hired law firm Husch Blackwell to review its handling of complaints under federal Title IX laws after reporting by USA Today scrutinized the school’s handling of sexual assault allegations involving Guice and another former football player.

 Orgeron told Husch Blackwell in an interview that he didn’t speak with Scott, but was told about the harassment allegations.
 Athletic department spokesperson Michael Bonnette repeated that denial in a statement Friday.